etchteam/laravel-boilerplate/docs/getting-started.md

 ## Run the site

 - Update the config in `/gulpfile.babel.js/config.js` with your vhost url in `config.browserSync`
-- run `npm run serve` to fire up the site with Browser Sync
+- run `yarn run serve` to fire up the site with Browser Sync